camilakataa/rescue-center-challenge/README.md

 This project contains the main page, with information about the Rescue Center.
 The buttons *Donate Button* and *Apply to Adopt* open the *Donate Modal* and the *Adopt Modal*, respectively.
 The button *View Adoptables* open a new page html with the list of the availables pets for adoption.
 Every page has a button to go back to the main page and the Modals have a button to cancel the action, also returning to the main page.<br><br>
 After the user donate, apply to adopt or subscribe an email to the newsletter, the page success appears with a message.
 The page success was free to create any content.

 ## Figma

-The challenge was based accordingly to the design and user interface in [Figma](https://abrupt-sword-b4e.notion.site/Desafio-Semana-4-AWS_FRONTEND_MAI24-ad336ce3d399478aab126561a92fe3a9)
+The challenge was based accordingly to the design and user interface in 🔗[Figma](https://abrupt-sword-b4e.notion.site/Desafio-Semana-4-AWS_FRONTEND_MAI24-ad336ce3d399478aab126561a92fe3a9)

 ## Tools

-- <b>HTML</b> to create the structure content of the pages, trying to do as much semantic element as possible, helping define the purpose of different parts of the content
+🔨 <b>HTML</b> to create the structure content of the pages, trying to do as much semantic element as possible, helping define the purpose of different parts of the content<br>
-- The <b>CSS</b> was used to integrating the HTML with styling, adding some colors, arrange positions
+🔨 The <b>CSS</b> was used to integrating the HTML with styling, adding some colors, arrange positions<br>
-- The <b>JavaScript</b> adds interactivity and dynamic behavior with buttons, modals and links to navigate between differents pages
+🔨 The <b>JavaScript</b> adds interactivity and dynamic behavior with buttons, modals and links to navigate between differents pages

 ## Screenshots